junsey/junsey/README.md

 ---

-## 🧠 Philosophy
+## Philosophy
 I believe that nothing is impossible with a committed team.
 Logic, creativity, and engineering can overcome any challenge given enough time and dedication.

-A team is only as strong as its least supported member — no one should be left behind.
+A team is only as strong as its least supported member, no one should be left behind.
 We grow together, learn together, and evolve together.

 ---